raehik/generic-data-functions/README.md

 classes.
 Thus, you will likely be dealing in orphans.
 Instances, that is.
 That's life, Jim.

+### Funky generics
+I have made some weird design choices in this library.
+Here are some rationales.

+#### Handling badness on type & term levels
+I don't like silently erroring on badly-configured generics usage, e.g. asking for a function via generics for an empty data type.
+Originally, I made those type error, and that was that.
+But it meant I would write the same instance over and over again.
+And that requirement was hidden in a type class implementation.
+Really, it'd be nice if I could put such requirements directly in the types of the functions that have them.

+I've done that.
+Now, on certain *representation errors*, e.g. you tried to use non-sum generics on a sum type, we runtime error instead.
+However, there's a separate layer for making *assertions about generic representation on the type level*, the use of which is highly suggested.

+Note that if you like to write wrappers over generic functions to fill in certain bits of info, your job just got a lot uglier.
+Soz.
+Anything for type safety my sweet.

 ## License
 Provided under the MIT license.
 See `LICENSE` for license text.